 RIVER IRK, EDGE OF THE GREEN QUARTER, MANCHESTER.
 7.04AM

 The previous evening my flatmate and I had walked his dog through the Green Quarter of Manchester.
-It’s a collection of new apartment blocks that has grown over the last few years between Cheetham Hill Road and the River Irk.
-We watched a Jewish couple having wedding pictures taken in the darkened light, her in full white dress, whilst shielding my friend’s terrier from seeing another smaller dog that was approaching.
+It’s a collection of new apartment blocks between Cheetham Hill Road and the River Irk that has grown over the last few years.
+Whilst shielding my friend’s terrier from seeing another smaller dog that was approaching, we watched a Jewish couple having wedding pictures taken in the darkened light, her in full white dress.

 The following morning I decided to return.
 On the way I saw a young couple kissing passionately in the street, possibly Polish from the brief words I heard.
 They were oblivious to my passing.
 I arrived at the Green Quarter and set up with my back to the Co-op Food shop, which has an address of Cypress Place.
 My camera brought together the ancient River Irk and a glistening black car park.
 I waited for someone to come down the stairs, to add witness to the moment of taking the image.
 But there was no-one to see.

 COPYRIGHT BELONGS TO SIMON BUCKLEY / NOT QUITE LIGHT.
 PICTURES NOT TO BE USED FOR COMMERCIAL GAIN OR TO BE PRINTED.